viiiprock/You-Dont-Know-JS/this & object prototypes/ch2.md

 **Note:** Intentionally mixing `strict mode` and non-`strict mode` together in your own code is generally frowned upon.
 Your entire program should probably either be **Strict** or **non-Strict**.
 However, sometimes you include a third-party library that has different **Strict**'ness than your own code, so care must be taken over these subtle compatibility details.

-### Implicit Binding
+### Ngầm ràng buộc

-Another rule to consider is: does the call-site have a context object, also referred to as an owning or containing object, though *these* alternate terms could be slightly misleading.
+Quy tắc khác là: call-site có một context object, also referred to as an owning or containing object, though *these* alternate terms could be slightly misleading.

 Consider: